binkley/publishing-pipeline/README.md

 If you use chat AI to help you with coding, an example for getting the prompt setup is in [`PROMPT_ENGINEERING.md`](./PROMPT_ENGINEERING.md) based on a recent chat session.
+You may need to refresh to a new AI chat session when you observe it looping or repeating mistakes.

 ## TODO